supreeth90/supreeth90.github.io/adv_sci_gw_final.md

 HA Proxy: HAProxy is a free, very fast and reliable solution offering high availability, load balancing, and proxying for TCP and HTTP-based applications.
 Consul Template: The daemon consul-template queries a Consul cluster and updates any number of specified templates on the file system.
 We used this feature to update HA proxy.cfg for available API servers.

-## Problem: Microservices data management:
+## Problem 2: Microservices data management:
 ### Possible solutions for Microservices data management:
 1. Event Driven Approach: Provides Availability and Eventual Consistency.[Event-driven](https://en.wikipedia.org/wiki/Event-driven_architecture)
 2. Two phase commit protocol: Provides absolute Consistency.[2PC](https://en.wikipedia.org/wiki/Two-phase_commit_protocol)